Symbolism For Evil: Why They Are Actually Not Too Bad At All

 Read more about black cats and the cat symbolism.

 Boasting a jaw-dropping 200 million scent cells, wolves are no doubt one of the most efficient predators around.
 While they are commonly seen as a symbol of loyalty, family, and close-knit relationships, their voracious and predatory nature has earned them a relatively vicious and destructive reputation.
 From forcefully huffing and puffing to blow the houses of the three little pigs down to luring a girl with a red cape off the moral path, several traditions believe that nothing is more sinful than the big bad wolf.
+You can check here on the symbolism of the werewolf, the evilest wolf.

 Highly intelligent and extremely territorial, the crow is often heralded as a symbol of mystery, fearlessness, and transformation.
 However, its notoriety for attacking and eating other birds, including its victim’s nestlings, has given crows a hideous and malevolent image.
 Known to belong to the group of animals that have the stomach to feast on carrion, their willingness to partake of a lifeless body closely associates them with all things hateful and ugly.
 Believed to be a spirit animal that transcends both the realm of the living and the dead, several traditions perceived that these aggressive and, at times, playful creatures are responsible for taking the souls of the wicked to the underworld.
 Read also our post: crow symbolism.